-Pasco man ordered to forfeit drone he crashed into the Space Needle in 2016
+Pasco man ordered to forfeit drone he crashed into Space Needle

-Cole Kelley, 20, pleaded guilty to reckless endangerment and received a 364-day suspended sentence in Seattle Municipal Court.
-He was ordered not to operate drones and pay a $250 fine, court records show.
+The 20-year-old man pleaded guilty to reckless endangerment and received a 364-day suspended sentence in Seattle Municipal Court.
+He was ordered not to operate drones and pay a fine.

-A 20-year-old Pasco man won’t serve any jail time for crashing a drone onto the roof of the Space Needle on New Year’s Eve 2016, but he’s been ordered by a Seattle Municipal Judge to forfeit the aircraft, according to court records.
+A 20-year-old Pasco man won’t serve any jail time for crashing a drone onto the roof of the Space Needle on New Year’s Eve 2016, but he’s been ordered by a Seattle Municipal judge to forfeit the aircraft, according to court records.

-Cole Kelley pleaded guilty Tuesday to a gross misdemeanor charge of reckless endangerment, acknowledging he “flew a drone in a manner that caused a likelihood of harm to persons or property,” court records show.
+Cole Kelley pleaded guilty Tuesday to a gross misdemeanor charge of reckless endangerment, acknowledging he “flew a drone in a manner that caused a likelihood of harm to persons or property,” court records say.

 He received a 364-day suspended sentence, was fined $250 and ordered not to operate drones, the records say.

-Kelley was piloting the drone when it hit the Space Needle around 2 p.m. on Dec.
-31, 2016, while half a dozen pyrotechnicians were prepping for the annual New Year’s Eve fireworks display.
-The crash was captured in a video by the drone’s recording device, but didn’t damage the Needle.
+Kelley was piloting the drone when it hit the Space Needle around 2 p.m.
+Dec.
+31, 2016, while half-a-dozen pyrotechnicians were prepping for the annual New Year’s Eve fireworks display.
+The crash was captured in a video by the drone’s recording device, but didn’t damage the Space Needle.

-The drone footage shows a panoramic view of Seattle and the city’s waterfront while the drone hovers around the Space Needle, before gaining speed and crashing into the roof.
+The drone footage shows a panoramic view of Seattle and the waterfront while the drone hovers around the Space Needle, before gaining speed and crashing into the roof.

-The drone, a DJI Inspire 1, was turned over to Seattle police, who alerted the Federal Aviation Administration (FAA).
-Police accused Kelly of violating FAA rules since he flew the drone above 400 feet.

 Most Read Local Stories